 Click the Settings icon to change settings for your Predator system.
-You can set LCD Overdrive (which boosts the screen response times in 3 milliseconds).
+Enable Discrete GPU mode to let the G-sync support run smoothly on your screen and get a great visual experience in game.
+You can set LCD Overdrive which boosts the screen response times in 3 millisecond.

 Turn keyboard backlight off automatically if no action within 30 seconds.
-You can disable sticky keys, the Windows and menu keys or system boot animation and change temperature units.
+You can disable/enable system boot animation & sound, sticky keys, Windows and menu keys or change temperature units.